AAA Editor Notes

 Craigdarroch Castle is at 1050 Joan Crescent St. The sandstone mansion was built in the late 1880s for Robert Dunsmuir, a Scottish immigrant who attained wealth and fame through politics and coal mining.
 Dunsmuir died before the 39-room castle was completed.
 The building later served as a military hospital, a college and a music conservatory.

 Visitors can appreciate the castle's stained-glass windows, intricate woodwork, ceiling murals and Victorian furnishings.
 There are numerous staircases, but no elevators.
 A self-guiding tour includes four floors of the castle and an 87-step climb to the tower, which offers stunning views of Victoria, the strait and the Olympic Mountains.
-An audio tour also is available.
+An audio tour and an iPad tour also are available.